 I can get downnnn with dat!

 Using hummus in lasagna isn’t anything new.
-Remember my Skinny Vegan Lasagna?
+One of my most popular recipes ever is my Easy Vegan Lasagna!
 It’s kind of sort of epic.
 One for the books.
 For some inexplicable reason, combining tofu with hummus and nutritional yeast makes a mock ricotta that tastes better than ricotta itself.
-In addition to the traditional flavors I love, Oasis has some fabulous new flavors including butter bean dip, vegetable, fava bean dip, spicy Mediterranean, chipotle, and horseradish.
-Is it just me or is serious drool ensuing?!
+I love roasted garlic hummus here!

 PS–this recipe should work just fine without the veggies if you don’t have them on hand.
 Just don’t leave out the nutritional yeast!
 It’s really key for the “cheesy” flavor.

 For all you Columbus folks, you should definitely use local Carfagna’s original gourmet pasta sauce for this recipe.
 I think it makes this dish.
 I swear I’m not paid to say that—I’m just obsessed with this sauce.
 If you’re a Costco shopper, I also adore the Kirkland organic marinara and also Rao’s sauce.

 I’m SO pumped for you to fall head over heels in love with vegan lasagna that you’d never guess was cheese-less.

 - 1 medium zucchini, grated + water squeezed out